 Age Specific Section: Early Childhood Secondary Transition EC1.
 PLAAFP T1.
+PLAAFP

+Present Level of Academic Achievement and Functional Performance

+A

-PLAAFP Present Level of Academic Achievement and Functional Performance A A statement of the child's present levels of academic achievement and functional performance including: - Child's strengths and needs (incl - Child's strengths and needs (include data used to determine strengths and needs) disability, which developmental, and functional needs resultin may require special education, related service or personnel, or modifications. - B - Effect of the child's disability on his/her involvement and progress in the gener al education curriculum C - Achievement of annual goals, pe lack of progress. - Achievement of annual goals, performance in related service areas, and a description of any significant
+A statement of the child's present levels of academic achievement and functional performance including:

+- Child's strengths and needs (include data used to determine strengths and needs) - Consider the academic, developmental, and functional needs resulting from the child's disability, which may require special education, related services, supplementary aids, supports for personnel, or modifications. - Effect of the child's disability on his/her involvement and progress in the general education curriculum - Achievement of annual goals, performance in related service areas, and a description of any significant lack of progress.